 A site-specific groundwater quality investigation shall be completed for long-term operations associated with the proposed Project, prior to the RWQCB issuing a permit to operate.
-This investigation shall include detailed, numerical modeling to assess potential proposed Projectrelated effects to groundwater quality in proposed Project Recovery Wells and other applicable wells in the site vicinity.
+This investigation shall include detailed, numerical modeling to assess potential proposed Project-related effects to groundwater quality in proposed Project Recovery Wells and other applicable wells in the site vicinity.
 All applicable results and recommendations from this investigation shall be incorporated into the associated individual final Project design documents to address identified potential long-term groundwater quality issues related to proposed recharge and recovery efforts, including the use of recycled water.
 The described modeling/investigative efforts and the final Project design documents shall also encompass applicable regulatory standards from sources including the SWQCB/RWQCB, CCR Titles 17 and 22 (including a Project-specific Title 22 Engineering Report per Article 7, Section 60323), Title 22 Water Code section 13562.5 for Groundwater Replenishment Using Recycled Water, and pertinent local standards, with related requirements to be included in associated engineering/design drawings and construction/operation contract specifications.
 Depending on the results of the noted modeling/investigative efforts, standard remedial measures that could potentially be used to address identified concerns may include: (1) reduction (e.g., through blending) or elimination of recycled water as a recharge source; (2) implementation of applicable source water treatment (e.g., to reduce TDS levels) prior to recharge; and (3) modification of the proposed Project elements such as the location and/or configuration of Recovery Wells (e.g., to increase the residence time and/or recovery percentage of recharged water), and/or the location/capacity of recharge basins.
 The measures identified/recommended as part of the described site-specific groundwater quality investigation shall take priority over the more general types of standard efforts identified above.

-MM HYD-3: Conduct a Site-specific Septic System Investigation investigation shall include appropriate analysis of the proposed septic system, pursuant to applicable regulatory requirements from sources including the SWQCB/RWQCB, Los Angeles County, and the City of Palmdale.
+MM HYD-3: Conduct a Site-specific Septic System Investigation

+A site-specific septic system investigation shall be completed for the proposed Project, prior to final Project design approval, to assess related potential impacts to groundwater quality.
+This investigation shall include appropriate analysis of the proposed septic system, pursuant to applicable regulatory requirements from sources including the SWQCB/RWQCB, Los Angeles County, and the City of Palmdale.
 Specific elements of the septic system analysis may include: (1) system design adequacy (e.g., septic tank/leach field locations and dimensions, and provision of adequate separation from groundwater aquifers); (2) soil/percolation testing; (3) assessment of potential groundwater quality impacts from nitrates and other applicable contaminates; and (4) identification of appropriate operation and maintenance requirements to ensure proper system function.
 Applicable results and recommendations from this investigation shall be incorporated into the final septic system design to address potential groundwater quality issues related to proposed septic system operation.
-Depending on the results of the noted evaluation, standard remedial measures that could potentially be used to address identified concerns may include: (1) redesign/relocation of proposed septic system facilities; (2) use of alternative septic system design (e.g., disinfection systems); (3) use of alternative waste systems disposal (e.g., composting or incinerator toilets); and (4) connection to a municipal sewer system.
+Depending on the results of the noted evaluation, standard remedial measures that could potentially be used to address identified concerns may include: (1) redesign/relocation of proposed septic system facilities; (2) use of alternative septic system design (e.g., disinfection systems); (3) use of alternative waste disposal systems (e.g., composting or incinerator toilets); and (4) connection to a municipal sewer system.
 The measures identified/recommended as part of the described septic system investigation shall take priority over the more general types of efforts identified above.